Student Services & Special Education

 NCCSE stands for North County Consortium for Special Education, a special education local planning area (SELPA) made up of 14 school districts in North San Diego County from Del Mar to Oceanside and inland to Fallbrook and Rancho Santa Fe.
 NCCSE offers a variety of events and workshops available to families of student with special needs.

-Please go to www.nccse.org for up to date information, including video recordings from past NCCSE monthly CAC meetings as well details on upcoming events.
+Please go to www.nccse.org for up-to-date information, including video recordings from past NCCSE monthly CAC meetings as well details on upcoming events.

 How can a parent of a child on an IEP get involved in the PTA, to address special education topics/issues?